 Let’s talk about what Candida is, how on earth a gut infection can lead to so many skin issues, and how to overcome Candida naturally.

 How Candida Leads to Eczema, Rosacea, and So Many Other Skin Issues

-Candida is a fungus, which is a form of yeast, a very small amount of which lives in your mouth and intestines.
+Candida is a fungus—a form of yeast.
+A very small amount of this yeast lives in your mouth and intestines.
 There are actually many different types of yeast that can take up residence in your body, however, Candida albicans (Candida for short) is the most common and studied form of yeast.
-Most people refer to all types of yeast overgrowth simply as Candida overgrowth, which is what I’ll be doing in this article.
+Most people refer to all types of yeast overgrowth simply as Candida overgrowth.
+I’ll be referring to yeast overgrowth that way in this article.

 However, if your good bacteria are wiped out by a round of antibiotics, or you eat a diet high in sugar, refined carbohydrates, or alcohol (all of which feed the yeast), are taking oral contraceptives, are pregnant or have estrogen dominance, or any number of other factors including a high-stress lifestyle, the delicate balance in your gut can become disrupted, leading to an overgrowth of Candida.

-When Candida is able to multiply unchecked, it overpowers the good bacteria in your gut, dominates your intestines, and disrupts your gut’s normal function.
+When Candida is able to multiply unchecked, it overpowers the good bacteria in your gut and dominates your intestines.
+This disrupts your gut’s normal balance and function.
 This can wreak havoc on your digestion, leading to gas, bloating, constipation, or diarrhea.
-Additionally, your gut is where 95% of your serotonin (your “feel good” transmitter) is produced, which is why Candida overgrowth can also lead to mood swings, anxiety, and depression.
+Additionally, your gut is where 95% of your serotonin (your “feel good” transmitter) is produced.
+This is why Candida overgrowth can also lead to mood swings, anxiety, and depression.